GitHub23211/Simple-Jobs-Board/frontend/README.md

 * changed selectedNav() in view.js to work with the modified layout of the nav bar.
 * Working on bettering the layout of the logo and login area
 * Removed the need for the eachJob Handlebar helper function
-    * Used the "pagination" API call to strapi to only return the first 10 entries
+    * Used the "pagination" API call to Strapi to only return the first 10 entries
 * Fixed the structure of the nav bar so it passes cypress tests.
 * Added comments to most functions.
     * Will add comments to the others later.
 * Added placeholder text to login form
-* Added a register link and will add a registration apge soon
+* Added a register link and will add a registration page soon
 * Improved the function that is called when the /me hash URL is accessed.
 Checks if the user is logged in otherwise will show the error page.
-* Changed the appliedJobs variable in model.js into an objet that stores the array of applied jobs and the user's name
+* Changed the appliedJobs variable in model.js into an object that stores the array of applied jobs and the user's name
     * Modified the appliedJobsView() in view.js to use this object
 * Improved layout and css of the:
     * Company page view
     * Logo and login form
     * Job list view
+* Removed generic "text-template" and added specific templates for the about us and help pages
+* Implemented registration page which is described in the other README under the "Extension" heading.
+    * Added a "register-template" to render when the user visits the register hash URL
+    * Added a bindRegister() function which binds the register form's onsubmit to a registerUser() function (both are found in main.js)
+        * registerUser() creates an object that contains the username, email and password fields needed by Strapi to add a new user to the database
+        * Passes this object to a fuction called register() in userAuth.js
+* register() makes a POST request to the account creation API.
+    * If the response is successful, logs the user in and dispatches a registrationSuccess event
+    * If it fails, it shows an error on the registration page
+* After a registrationSuccess event, the user is redirected to the home URL and the page is refreshed.